-- 1 Begin navigating to a destination (page 12). - 2 Select Map.
+- Begin navigating to a destination (Navigating to a Destination). - 2 Select Map.

 A blue triangle represents your location on the map.
 As you travel, the blue triangle moves and leaves a track log (trail).
-You can change how the track log appears on the map (page 9).
+You can change how the track log appears on the map (Customizing Your Track Log).

-- 3 Complete one or more actions: - Drag the map to view different areas. - Select + and to zoom in and out of the map. - Select a location on the map (represented by a pin), and select the information bar at the top of the screen to view information about the selected location.
+- 3 Complete one or more actions: - · Drag the map to view different areas. - Select + and to zoom in and out of the map. - Select a location on the map (represented by a pin), and select the information bar at the top of the screen to view information about the selected location.